Codeception/AspectMock/README.md

 ?>
 ```

+Without AspectMock you need to introduce `User` as explicit dependency into class `UserService` to get it tested.
+But lets leave the code as it is.
+It works.
+But lets test it to avoid regressions.

-We don't want that method `$user->save` was actually executed, because it will hit the database.
+At first, we don't want method `$user->save` was actually executed, as it will hit the database.
 Instead we will replace it with dummy, and check it was actually called on `createUserByName` call.

 ``` php